-Your first year at college can be daunting and a little confusing as you try to grapple with a whole new way of doing things.
-One of the many things you will have to learn is how to structure and schedule your own classes.
-You have to be careful not to cram too much into some days while leaving little or no classes for other others.
+Your first year at college can be daunting and a little confusing as you try to grapple with harder classes and new schedules.
+One of the many things you will have to learn is how to structure and schedule your classes.
+You have to be careful not to cram too much into some days while leaving little or no classes for others.
 The key is to strike the right balance between classes and free time.

 These few tips will help you with structuring your classes for your first semester of college.

 1. Meet with Your Advisor